 Argentina sits at the bottom of the world, far from any international flight hub, and embroiled in economic problems that sometimes make visitors nervous.
 It’s a little bit off the beaten track.
 But Argentina is not only a fascinating, exciting, and incredibly huge country to visit, it’s also a wonderful country to live in.

 Argentina is not for people that like the trains to run on time, the electricity lines to always provide power.
 And it’s not for people who can’t deal with bureaucracy on a daily basis.
-But for those that persevere, moving to Argentina (if only for a short while) can be a rewarding experience, that might change your life.
+But for those that persevere, living in Argentina (if only for a short while) is a rewarding experience, that might change your life.
 It changed mine.